Unleash the power of sharing and generosity! Contribute to SFiO in 2024 to help our initiatives flourish!

 Applying a solution-focused approach in counselling

 Sirkkaliisa Heimonen & John Brooker Introduced by John Brooker Lessons for Organisations Practitioners use Solution Focus in different disciplines, including (but not limited to therapy, counselling, individual coaching, team coaching, organisational and supra organisational development.
 This article serves as a reminder that these disciplines often overlap and that it is important to keep cross-pollinating knowledge between them.
 Sirkkaliisa Heimonen and her colleagues have been researching the impact on individuals with mild cognitive impairment and early-onset dementia while at work.
+Their work forms part of an international study into this issue, and they studied 11 people in total in Finland.

 The Brain and the Impact of Solution Focus Questions